akbarijedi/wp-navasan/readme.txt

 Requires at least: 4.6
 Tested up to: 5.7
 Stable tag: 1.0.0
-License: GPLv2 or later
+License: GPLv2

 Get the Latest Currencies rates with navasan.tech API

 == Description ==

-Navasan is a widget that shows a Latest Iran Currencies rates with navasan.tech API
+Navasan is a widget that shows a Latest Iran Currencies rates with navasan.tech API key

-Major features in Sunnyweb widget include:
+Major features in widget include:

 * Get the latest currencies price (update every 5 Sec).
 * Ability to adjust the prices.

-PS: You must get API key to use it from navasan.tech and enter into API key in the widget.
+PS: You must get API key to use it from http://navasan.tech and enter into API key in the widget.

+== Screenshots ==

+1. Admin pannel in widget page
+2. Example 1 in frontPage (Crypto currencies prices)
+3. Example 2 in frontPage (Forex -USD/TONAN, EURO/TOMAN- prices)

 == Installation ==